 The 178th General Assembly will meet in Japan June 5-13, 2008 with the fifth and the thirteenth being travel days.
 The opening worship will be Saturday afternoon, June 7.
-Hopefully the participants/visitors at General Assembly and the women attending the Cumberland Presbyterian Women's Ministry Convention will be able to attend worship in the various churches in Japan on Sunday, June 8.
-The General Assembly will have the primary day of business on Tuesday, June 10.
-The Convention of the Cumberland Presbyterian Women's Ministry will have their program on Monday and Tuesday.
-Also, Japan Presbytery has requested that Wednesday, June 11 be used for sight seeing and that the presbytery be permitted to plan a day of celebration on Thursday, June 12.
-The closing worship of the celebration will be the conclusion of the General Assembly.
+Hopefully the participants/ visitors at General Assembly and the women attending the Cumberland Presbyterian Women's Ministry Convention will be able to attend worship in the various churches in Japan on Sunday, June 8.
+The General Assembly and the Convention of Cumberland Presbyterian Women's Ministry will conclude on Wednesday, June 11.
+Japan Presbytery has requested permission to plan a day of celebration on Thursday, June 12.